Table of Contents

-What Should You Feed Your Dog on a Low Protein Diet?
+What Should You Feed Your Pet on a Low-Protein Diet for Dogs?

 You have three options to agree with your veterinarian on in terms of the new diet:

-- Buy prescription dog food brand for a specific health condition (very expensive)
+- Buy prescription dog food brand for a specific health condition (costly)

 - Make low protein homemade dog food meals (somewhat expensive)

 - Buy regular dog food brands that are lower in protein (average priced)